Madame-Aehm/CAB-Project-4-Spikes/1. MERN/01_mern_notes.md

 Now you can run `npm run dev` from the server terminal, and your code will run!

-However, if you make a change, you will need to **rerun** your script to see those changes apply.
-A very convenient development tool is [**Nodemon**](https://www.npmjs.com/package/nodemon), which will watch your files for changes and automatically rerun your code when changes are detected.
+For older versions of Node, the `--watch` tag may not work, so you can install [**Nodemon**](https://www.npmjs.com/package/nodemon) to watch your files for changes and automatically rerun your code when changes are detected.
 For TypeScript, it might also be necessary to install [`ts-node`](https://nodejs.org/en/learn/typescript/run) if you're using a [Node version less than 23.6.0](https://nodejs.org/en/learn/typescript/run-natively).
 Install the packages as development dependencies only:

 ```shell
 npm install -D nodemon ts-node
 ```

 Now change your "dev" script to be `nodemon index.ts`, and run it from the terminal.
 When you make a change, Nodemon will rerun the code and you should see your updated message.

 To exit the active development server, use <kbd>Ctrl</kbd> + <kbd>c</kbd>

 You will need to install more dependencies.
 Run the following to install [**Express**](https://expressjs.com/en/starter/installing.html), [**Cors**](https://expressjs.com/en/resources/middleware/cors.html), and [**Dotenv**](https://www.npmjs.com/package/dotenv):